WDI-SEA/react-development-course-materials/02-React State/11-react-state-quiz.md

 3. In the component class's `render()` method; you always need it for accurate setup of that class.
 4. In the component class's `render()` method; you only need it if you are changing any initial configurations for that class.

-_Explanation_: `constructor()` is only necessary if you're changing initial setup — like setting a state.
+_Explanation_: `constructor()` is only necessary if you're changing initial setup — like setting a `state`.
 It is its own method and goes at the top of the component class, not inside the `render()` method.

 -----------------------------------